cassidoxa/murahdahla/README.md

 When using in-game time, the bot may be able to get information from a save file.
 Right now it mostly supports SNES randomizers so this will be an SRAM file with the extenstion .srm.
-Currently the bot only supports reading SRAM for ALTTPR, so if someone has the .srm file for a completed ALTTPR game, they can upload it into the submission channel and it will be treated the same as if they had entered a text submission.
+Currently the bot only supports save file submissions for:

+* ALTTPR
+* SMZ3
+* SMR (total)

 # Bot Commands